Guide for St. Augustine Grass: Yearly Maintenance Program

 Mowing Grass

-In the fall, for either shaded or non-shaded turf you will keep it at least 3 inches high before you mow.
+In the fall, you will keep either shaded or non-shaded turf at least 3 inches high before you mow.
 Continue to mow until your lawn goes dormant for winter.

 5. Water Your St. Augustine Grass Throughout the Year